Skip to content

+The file converted.
 Now it’s a mess.

 Certified by Intuit

-In one paragraph
+§In one paragraph

 Migration cleanup, plainly.

 QuickBooks migration cleanup is the repair work needed after a conversion that left the file disorganized or broken.
-Where the migration moves the data, cleanup fixes what came across wrong: incorrect balances, broken reconciliation, duplicated or garbled lists and items, AR and AP that converted as summaries instead of open invoices and bills, miscalculated inventory, disconnected bank feeds and app integrations, and workflows that no longer function.
+Where a migration moves the data, cleanup fixes what came across wrong: incorrect balances, broken reconciliation, duplicated or garbled lists and items, AR and AP that converted as summaries, miscalculated inventory, disconnected bank feeds and app integrations, and workflows that no longer function.
 It’s the difference between a file that technically opened and a file you can actually run a business on.
-If only the numbers are off, the narrower fix is post-conversion balance repair; if the whole file feels wrong, migration cleanup is the right engagement.
-TechBrot’s Certified ProAdvisors work from your current Online file and the original source, compare the two, and fix what went wrong — whether we performed the original migration or not.
-Fixed-fee against a written scope.
-Independent ProAdvisor firm — not affiliated with Intuit Inc.
+We work from your current Online file and the original source, compare the two, and fix what went wrong — whether we performed the original migration or not.
+Fixed fee, priced by scope.

-When migration cleanup is the right fit
+§When migration cleanup is the right fit

 If the conversion left you with any of these.